itera-io/taikun-cli/.github/CONTRIBUTING.md

 We can then check the status code, stdout and stderr.
 - The status code should be 1 as `taikun` should fail to delete the billing rule with ID `0`.
-- The standard output (stdout) should include a message of successful deletion for the billing rule `$id`.
+- The standard output (stdout) should include a message of successful deletion for the billing rule with ID `$id`.
 - The error output (stderr) should include a 404 error message.

 ```sh